 If you don’t create a pricing page on your website, affiliate websites or competitors in your niche will.

-This might lead to misinformation or loss of potential customers since no one knows what your product actually costs.
+This might lead to misinformation or loss of potential customers since no one knows what your product costs.

 Starting something from scratch is difficult.
-Having a template you can use or learn from would definitely make your work easier, isn’t it?
+Having a template you can use or learn from would make your work easier, isn’t it?

 What if you help your prospects do just that?
 So, instead of showing them how to do things, create templates that help them solve that pain point.